griffithlab/pVACtools/docs/install.rst

    pip install pvacseq --upgrade

-Installing IEDB binding prediction tools (optional)
+Installing IEDB binding prediction tools (recommended)
 ---------------------------------------------------

 You may create a local install of the IEDB binding prediction tools by first downloading the archives for `class I <http://tools.iedb.org/mhci/download/>`_ and `class II <http://tools.iedb.org/mhcii/download/>`_ from the IEDB website.
 If using both the Class I and the Class II tools, they both need to be installed into the same parent directory.